Gaia DR3 Variable White Dwarfs vetted by ZTF: Period search with ZTF data

-With $FAP_{\alpha}(f)$ being the false alarm probability of a signal at frequency $f$ in the band $\alpha$, and $LS(f)$ the multi-band Lomb-Scargle power at frequency $f$.
+with $FAP_{\alpha}(f)$ being the false alarm probability of a signal at frequency $f$ in the band $\alpha$, and $LS(f)$ the multi-band Lomb-Scargle power at frequency $f$.
 The last criterion ($LS(f)>0.1$) allows us to exclude peaks caused by very noisy signals.
-Furthermore, we perform a visual check of the phase-folded light curves and periodogram in the cases where $\left|f\bmod\unit[1.00274]{day^{-1}}\right|<10^{-2}$ - i.e. if the resulting frequency is close to one cycle per sidereal day or an alias, hinting towards a windowing effect from the daily observations - or $LS(f)<0.25$ (underlying a noisy signal).
+Furthermore, we perform a visual check of the phase-folded light curves and periodogram in the cases where $\left|f\bmod\unit[1.00274]{day^{-1}}\right|<10^{-2}$ (i.e. if the computed frequency is close to one cycle per sidereal day, hinting towards a windowing effect from the daily observations) or $LS(f)<0.25$ (hinting towards a noisy signal).
 Furthermore, in the cases where $\left|f\bmod\unit[1.00274]{day^{-1}}\right|<10^{-2}$, we apply the periodogram to the \textit{Gaia} light curves (if they are available), to confirm or exclude the periodicity.\\

 Out of our 864 candidates, we confirm 141 ($16\%$) periodic variables, 7 ($1\%$) undetermined variables (variable stars for which we could not determine a pulsation frequency), and 716 ($83\%$) stars for which no determined variability.
-This significant size of the last group can be traced back to two main reasons: \begin{itemize} \item Our selection criteria on the Lomb-Scargle analysis, outlined in Eq. (\ref{eq:variable_select}) is possibly too harsh, in particular the Lomb-Scargle power cut $LS(f)>0.1$, as it can exclude stars with high frequencies (which usually yield a lower peak power value) and stars with low amplitude-to-noise ratio (which induces spurious peaks and reduces the peak power value). \item This study focuses on checking whether some white dwarfs present periodic variability rather than establishing if they are variable or not, thus these stars might still present some variability - especially given our strong candidacy criteria for variability in §\ref{sub:candidates}. \end{itemize} The location on the HR diagram of the periodic stars is displayed in Figure~\ref{fig:periodic}, along with their frequency, and amplitude ratio $A_{r}/A_{g}$.
+This last group's significant size, especially regarding compared to the number of expected false positives (284), can be traced back to two main reasons: \begin{itemize} \item This study focuses on checking whether white dwarfs present periodic variability rather than establishing if they are variable or not, thus these stars can still present some variability without showing clear periodic signal - especially given our candidacy criteria for variability in Subsection~\ref{sub:candidates}. \item For stars presenting a periodic variability, our selection criteria on the Lomb-Scargle analysis, outlined in Equation~(\ref{eq:variable_select}) are possibly too harsh, in particular the Lomb-Scargle power cut $LS(f)>0.1$, as it can exclude stars with low amplitude-to-noise ratio (where the noise can induce spurious peaks and reduces the peak power value) and stars with high frequencies (which usually yield a lower peak power value due to spurious peaks). \end{itemize}

+Finally, the location on the HR diagram of the periodic stars is displayed in Figure~\ref{fig:periodic}, along with their frequency, and amplitude ratio $A_{r}/A_{g}$.
 The amplitude in the $\alpha$ band is defined as

 with $\mathcal{Q}_p$ the $p$-th quantile of the cleaned observations in a given band.